Photographer — Seattle, SF, NYC

 Edison – Head of Security

-Edison is a one year old mixed flat coat retriever.
+Edison is a two year old mixed flat coat retriever.
 Found in Astoria, OR, and rescued from the animal shelter by Jennifer and Brian, Edison is still a rambunctious puppy, and constantly reminds Jennifer that she needs to go to the park.